cloudfoundry/docs-bosh/content/cck.md

 ---

-### Automate recovery selection using --recover parameter

-Automate recovery using the `--recover=RESOLUTION` option, where `RESOLUTION` represents one of the following:

- * `ignore` - skip resolution
- * `recreate_vm` - recreate the VM
- * `reboot_vm` - reboot the VM
- * `delete_vm_reference` - remove the VM reference that Director has (this could cause IaaS resources to be abandoned)
- * `delete_disk_reference` - remove the disk reference that Director has (this could cause IaaS resources to be abandoned)

-!!! warning
-    Consider using `cck` interactively because the selected resolution will be applied to all problems that are found.
-Specifying `--recover` can be risky if new, unexpected problems occur while you run the command and selected resolution may no longer be appropriate.

 ### Persistent Disk is not attached {: #unattached-persistent-disk }

 Assuming there was a deployment with a VM, somehow persistent disk got detached.